MicrosoftDocs/customer-insights/ci-docs/predictions-overview.md

 The input data usability report provides a consolidated view of the errors and warnings that your out-of-box predictions may be generating.
 It also gives recommendations on how to improve the model performance.

 The report is available after a model has completed its training process.
-It's created for each model separately, regardless if it completed successfully or not.
+It's created for each model separately, regardless of whether it completed training successfully or not.

 On the **My predictions** tab, select the prediction and choose **Input data usability report**.
 Or from the prediction details view, select **Input data usability report**.